 Management prepared these financial statements on a going concern basis.
-In making this judgement management considered the developments discussed in Note 18.
+In making this judgement management considered the impact of Covid-19 as discussed in the Management Report and the Group financial statements.

 Foreign currency translation

 (i) Functional and presentation currency